Gayatri Devi: Political career

-After partition and independence of India in 1947, Gayatri Devi ran for Parliament in 1962 and won the constituency in the Lok Sabha in the world's largest landslide, winning 192,909 votes out of 246,516 cast.
-She continued to hold this seat on 1967 and 1971 as a member of the Swatantra Party founded by C. Rajagopalachari, running against the Indian National Congress party.
+Gayatri Devi ran for Parliament in 1962 and won from Jaipur Lok Sabha constituency, winning 192,909 votes out of 246,516 cast.
+She continued to hold this seat in 1967 and 1971 as a member of the Swatantra Party founded by C. Rajagopalachari, running against the Indian National Congress.

 In 1965, during a meeting with Prime Minister Lal Bahadur Shastri, Gayatri was again asked to join Congress.
-This was the time when, despite the fact that her husband was being made ambassador to Spain, she stuck to her principles and decided not to join the party.
+Despite the fact that her husband was being made ambassador to Spain, she stuck to her principles and decided not to join the party.
 In 1967 the Swatantra party joined hands with Jan Sangh that was led by Bhairon Singh Shekhawat.
 The alliance won a large number of seats in the 1967 election.
 In the assembly election Gayatri lost to Damodar Lal Vyas, in Malpura constituency, but won the Lok Sabha election.

 The privy purses were abolished in 1971, terminating all royal privileges and titles.
-Gayatri was arrested during the Emergency due to an alleged political vendetta on the false accusation of violating tax laws, and served 5 months in Tihar Jail.
-She retired from politics and published her biography, A Princess Remembers, written by Santha Rama Rau, in 1976 (this biography also published in Marathi language as A Princess Remembers: Gayatri Devi).
-She was also the focus of the film Memoirs of a Hindu Princess, directed by Francois Levie.
+Gayatri was arrested under the COFEPOSA Act during the Emergency in July 1975 on the accusation of violating tax laws, and served 5 and a half months in Tihar Jail.
+She retired from politics and published her biography, A Princess Remembers, written by Santha Rama Rau, in 1976.
+It was also published in Marathi language as A Princess Remembers: Gayatri Devi.
+She was also the focus of the film Memoirs of a Hindu Princess, directed by Françoise Levie.

 There were rumours that she might re-enter politics as late as 1999, when the Cooch Behar Trinamool Congress nominated her as their candidate for the Lok Sabha elections, but she did not respond to the offer.

 Family

 Gayatri Devi had one son, Prince Jagat Singh, Raja of Isarda (15 October 1949 – 5 February 1997), who was granted his paternal uncle's (father's elder brother) fief of Isarda as a subsidiary title.
 Jagat Singh was married on 10 May 1978 to Mom Rajawongse Priyanandana Rangsit (b.
 1952), daughter of Prince Piyarangsit Rangsit and Princess Vibhavadi Rangsit (née Rajani) of Thailand.
-The married couple had two children:
+The couple had two children: